krotik/eliasdb/doc/embedding.md

 Simple graph database setup
 ---------------------------
 The first step is to create a graph storage which will store the data.
-The following code will create a disk storage in the db/ subdirectory:
+The following code will create a disk storage in the db/ subdirectory (the false flag opens the store in read / write mode):
 ```
 func main() {

 	// Create a graph storage

-	gs, err := graphstorage.NewDiskGraphStorage("db")
+	gs, err := graphstorage.NewDiskGraphStorage("db", false)
 	if err != nil {
 		log.Fatal(err)
 		return